Defining Alcoholism

 In other less extreme instances, a more standardised, common regimen of alcohol detox medication can help restore equilibrium to the body and organs.

-The psychological recovery from alcoholism will entail greater amounts of emotional work, over an extended time span.
+The psychological recovery from dependence on alcohol will entail greater amounts of emotional work, over an extended time span.
 This can be thought more as behavioural affect, rather than a one-off exercise.

 What medications are used to treat alcohol abuse?